-'''

-taint()

-class ksconf.builder.cache.FileSet(fingerprint = < function fingerprint hash >)

-Bases: object

-A collection of fingerprinted files.
+''' taint() class ksconf.builder.cache.FileSet(, fingerprint = < function fingerprint hash>) Bases: object A collection of fingerprinted files.
 Currently the fingerprint is only a SHA256 hash.

-Two constructors are provided for building an instance from either files that live on the

-filesystem, via from_filesystem() or from a persisted cached record available from the

-from_cache().
-The filesystem version actively reads all inputs files at object creation time,

-so this can be costly, especially if repeated.

-add_file(root: Path, relative path: str)

-Add a simple relative path to a file to the FileSet.

-add_glob(root: Path, pattern: str)

-Recursively add all files matching glob pattern.

-copy_all(src dir: Path, dest dir: Path)

-Copy a the given set of files from one location to another.

-files

-files_meta

-classmethod from_cache(data)

-classmethod from_filesystem(root: Path, files: List[str] = None) \rightarrow FileSet

-Create a new FileSet instance based on a filesystem location.
-If files is None, then the

-entire directory is added recursively.

-get_fingerprint

-'''

-''' ksconf.builder.cache.fingerprint_hash(path: Path) \rightarrow dict ksconf.builder.cache.fingerprint_stat(path: Path) \rightarrow dict '''
+Two constructors are provided for building an instance from either files that live on the filesystem, via from_filesystem() or from a persisted cached record available from the from_cache().
+The filesystem version actively reads all inputs files at object creation time, so this can be costly, especially if repeated. add_file(root: Path, relative path: str) Add a simple relative path to a file to the FileSet. add_glob(root: Path, pattern: str) Recursively add all files matching glob pattern. copy_all(src dir: Path, dest dir: Path) Copy a the given set of files from one location to another. files files_meta classmethod from_cache(data: dict, kw init args) \rightarrow FileSet classmethod from_filesystem(root: Path, files: List[str] | None = None, kw init args) \rightarrow Create a new FileSet instance based on a filesystem location.
+If files is None, then the entire directory is added recursively. get_fingerprint: Callable[[Path], dict] to_cache() \rightarrow dict Return a json-friendly dict ksconf.builder.cache.fingerprint_hash(path: Path) \rightarrow dict Build a fingerprint based a file's content hash. ksconf.builder.cache.fingerprint_stat(path: Path) \rightarrow dict Build fingerprint based on a file's stats. '''